sharronrush/wai-intro-atag/content/index.md

 ## Authoring Tools and ATAG

-Authoring tools are software and services that "authors" (web developers, designers, writers, etc.) use to produce web content (static web pages, dynamic web applications, etc.).
-Examples of authoring tools are listed below under "[Who ATAG is for](#who-atag-is-for)".
+People who write for the web are often called "authors."
+While this may include web developers and designers, it also includes writers without coding skills.
+Web content authors often use software that performs the coding function on an easier to use platform.
+A software or service that performs this function is called an "authoring tool."Examples of authoring tools are listed below under "[Who ATAG is for](#who-atag-is-for)".

 The Authoring Tool Accessibility Guidelines (ATAG) documents explain how
 to:

--   make the authoring tools themselves accessible, so that people with disabilities can create web content, ***and***
+-   develop accessible authoring tools, so that people with disabilities can use them, ***and***
--   help authors create more accessible web content — specifically: enable, support, and promote the production of content that conforms to Web Content Accessibility Guidelines
+-   ensure that tolls help all authors create accessible web content that conforms to Web Content Accessibility Guidelines
     ([WCAG]({{ "/standards-guidelines/wcag/" | relative_url }})).